eigen-space/codestyle/doc/process/README.md

 b.
 Goal: feedback about task solutions.

-d.
+c.
 Participants:

 * dev team

-e.
+d.
 Notes:

 * you can find details [here](#64---)

 ### 3.6.
 Dev team demo

+#### 3.6.1.
+Pre Demo

 a.
-Duration (every day): 15 min (pre-event) + 10 min
+Duration (every day): 15 min

 b.
 Goal: check progress of the goals.

 c.
 Tasks:

 * focus on given result rather than actions
-* feedback
-* get to know what other teammates do
+* prepare summary of the results

 d.
 Participants:

-* responsible for iteration
 * dev team

 e.
-Requirements to participants:

-* teammates should prepare summary of the results achieved during the day

-f.
 Summary of the results:

 * name and link to the task
 * progress (the percentage of completion)
 * accuracy of due date and time estimation
 * achieve result (there should not be description of activities), matching requirements and result

-g.
+* artifacts (links to articles, repos, video etc)

+#### 3.6.2.
+Demo

+a.
+Duration (every day): 10 min

+b.
+Goal: demonstrate your achievements (!).

+c.
+Tasks:

+* feedback
+* get to know what other teammates have done

+d.
+Participants:

+* responsible for iteration
+* dev team

+e.
 The meeting:

 * Each teammate has only 2 minutes to demonstrate his results.
 You should NOT tell about, HOW you solve tasks, you should